 Public relations insurance can help cover expenses if a client sues over a PR campaign mistake, a data breach exposes sensitive information, or an employee is injured on the job.

-These policies provide coverage for the most common risks PR companies face.
+These policies cover the most common risks faced by PR companies.

 General liability insurance for PR companies covers customer injuries and property damage.
 Bundle it with property insurance in a business owner’s policy for a discount.